libigl/libigl/tutorial/tutorial.md

 sudo apt-get install libxmu-dev sudo apt-get install libblas-dev
 ```
+*Note for windows users*: libigl only supports the Microsoft Visual Studio 2015 compiler in 64bit mode.
+It will not work with a 32bit build and it will not work
+with older versions of visual studio.

 A few examples in Chapter 5 requires the [CoMiSo
 solver](http://www.graphics.rwth-aachen.de/software/comiso).
 We provide a